-This is an introductory article on what ARP is, what it's used for and how the ARP Tables work.
+This is an introductory article on what the Address Resolution Protocol (ARP) is, what it is used for and how the ARP Tables work.

 What is ARP?

 Devices use the Address Resolution Protocol (ARP) to discover other hosts on the network by mapping the hardware address to the destination IP address that is being reached.
 In other words, ARP enables Hosts to insert the correct Destination MAC Address in the Layer-2 Frame, in order to reach the more universally recognized Destination IP Address in the Layer-3 Packet.
 Before sending a packet, a host consults its ARP cache: a table that contains mappings of all known IP and MAC addresses.

 If the Layer-3 destination IP address belongs to the same local network as the source IP address, then the host sends out an ARP Request to the Layer-2 broadcast address (FF:FF:FF:FF:FF:FF).
 In the example below, the ARP request is flooded on all ports by the switch.If the host to which the source IP belongs to exists on the local network, then an ARP Reply message is sent back.
 This reply message will contain the source MAC address in the Layer-2 frame header.

 An overview of ARP Discovery, Reply & Caching prior to sending unicast message to local host.
 The switch will flood the ARP request from Host 1 out of all its interfaces.
 Host 2 will respond to the ARP request because it uses the 10.0.0.12 address.

 If the Layer-3 destination IP address belongs to a different network than the host’s local network, then the packet is forwarded to the local gateway instead.
 Instead of sending the ARP Request as a broadcast, it is sent to the destination MAC address of the gateway.
 The ARP request will also contain the destination IP address of the remote Layer-3 host that the device is trying to reach.